MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/virtual-machine-recs.md

 | Heavy | 2 | 8 vCPUs, 16-GB RAM, 32-GB storage | D8s_v5, D8s_v4, F8s_v2, D8as_v4, D16s_v5, D16s_v4, F16s_v2, D16as_v4 | 30 GB |
 | Power | 1 | 6 vCPUs, 56-GB RAM, 340-GB storage | D16ds_v5, D16s_v4, D16as_v4, NV6, NV16as_v4 | 30 GB |

-For multi-session, we recommend limiting VM size to between 4 vCPUs and 24 vCPUs for the following reasons:
+For multi-session, you should limit VM size to between 4 vCPUs and 24 vCPUs for the following reasons:

 - **All VMs should have more than two cores**: the UI components in Windows rely on the use of at least two parallel threads for some of the heavier rendering operations.
 For multi-session, having multiple users on a two-core VM leads to the UI and apps becoming unstable, which lowers the quality of user experience.
 Four cores are the lowest recommended number of cores that a stable multi-session VM should have.